aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - Due to PMP provisioning delays, this sometimes fails when attempted immediately following enablement of PMP - retry after 20 minutes.
 9. Wait a couple of minutes while it adds item to your PMP - do NOT subscribe or accept the EULA
    - Repeat for `Fortinet FortiManager (BYOL) Centralized Security Management`
+10. While not used in this account, you must now subscribe to the two subscriptions and accept the EULA for each product (you will need to do the same in the perimeter account, once provisioned below)

 ## 1.2.
 Preparation